adityaavard/tkinters/README.md

-this is a discontinued project goto (project not created yet) for my current project
+this is a discontinued project goto adityaavard/peincone for my current project